Welcome to Pivot Power!

 At Pivot Power PLLC, we provide compassionate and professional therapy for individuals and families facing a wide range of emotional challenges.
 Whether you're dealing with anxiety, depression, stress, trauma, or relationship issues, we are here to help you heal and thrive.
 The unpredictability of our world requires the ability to pivot.
 A pivot can be defined as a fundamental change in your direction.
 It requires attention, persistence, and the ability to re-evaluate a new approach when factors change and shift.

 Although life’s pivotal moments can be painful, they also create an opportunity to do just that.
 Whether you're battling anxiety, depression, trauma, or other concerns, it is possible to pivot to a path that leads to happier times.
 This concept is what I believe plants the seeds for post traumatic growth.
-Imagine you could effectively manage your stress, anxiety, and depression.
-How would your life be different?
-How would your relationships, work life, family, and your overall life experience improve?

 We specialize in several evidence-based therapeutic approaches, including Accelerated Resolution Therapy (ART), Internal Family Systems (IFS), Cognitive Behavioral Therapy (CBT), and Dialectical Behavior Therapy (DBT).
 Each of these approaches is designed to help you overcome obstacles, develop healthier relationships, and achieve emotional well-being in a way that resonates with your unique needs.